parthsharma1410/food-website-frontend/README.md

 # Bon-Appetit

 Frontend for a hypothetical cafe's website.\
-Made using reactjs (with react routers) , and animate.css.
+Made using reactjs (with react routers) , and animate.css too.

 ## Getting Started with Create React App